Blog · Review Essay · Last reviewed June 19, 2026

 Uncanny Valley and the Startup Belief Machine

 Anna Wiener's Uncanny Valley is a memoir of working inside the startup economy as the internet became ordinary infrastructure.
-Its value is not only that it criticizes Silicon Valley.
-It shows how a workplace, a product culture, and a city can train ordinary people to treat surveillance, acceleration, and institutional irresponsibility as the price of belonging to the future.
+Its enduring value is not that it exposes one scandal or one company.
+It shows how belief becomes operational: a workplace learns to translate surveillance into analytics, speed into virtue, hierarchy into culture, and moral hesitation into proof that someone has not yet adapted to the future.

 The Book

 The book is not a founder memoir.
 That is its strength.
-Wiener writes from the employee layer: close enough to the dashboards, customers, managers, conferences, and internal rituals to see how the system works, but far enough from executive self-mythology to notice its evasions.
+Wiener writes from the employee layer: close enough to dashboards, customers, managers, internal chat, conferences, sales talk, policy evasions, and office ritual to see how the system works, but far enough from executive self-mythology to notice what the official story leaves out.

-Reliable summaries often frame the book as a first-person account of startup culture at a moment of unchecked ambition, surveillance, sudden wealth, and political power.
+The usual summary says this is a first-person account of startup culture at a moment of ambition, surveillance, sudden wealth, and political power.
 That is accurate, but too clean.
 The book is also about seduction.
 It asks why a person who can see the ethical problem still stays in the room, learns the language, accepts the stock options, enjoys the proximity to importance, and only gradually names the cost.

 The Belief Machine

 Wiener's Silicon Valley is powered by a grammar of certainty.
-Everything is an inflection point.
-Everything is disruption, scale, growth, momentum, culture, mission, ecosystem.
+Everything is an inflection point, a disruption, a culture problem, a growth problem, a mission problem, an ecosystem problem.
 The words are not decoration; they are workplace infrastructure.
 They let ordinary product decisions feel like history.

 The book is especially good on complicity without melodrama.
 The narrator is not a villain, and the companies are not written as a single conspiracy.
 The more disturbing lesson is that a system can recruit people through ordinary desires: to be competent, paid, valued, socially legible, and attached to something that appears to matter.